jsbots/Clicker/README.md

 6, x, y, numSteps, minDelay, maxDelay, minControlDistance, maxControlDistance, offset
 ```

-*minControlDistance, maxControlDistance and offset are responsible for deviation of the movement.*
+*minControlDistance, maxControlDistance and offset are responsible for deviation of the movement.
+Delay values are applied to every numStep, with these 2 values and numStep number you can define the speed.*